textbook/build-info/README.md

 ### Compatibility

-The emitted code targets Node 14 and up (see `engines` field in `package.json`).
-It is tested on the three latest versions of Node (currently 14, 16 and 18) in Ubuntu (22.04) and Windows (Server 2022).
+The emitted code targets Node 16.20 and up (see `engines` field in `package.json`).
+It is tested on the three latest even-numbered versions of Node (currently 16, 18 and 20) in Ubuntu (22.04) and Windows (Server 2022).

 ## Development